noobee/FlightStab/README.md

 ##OTHER NOTES
 * the FlightStabGUI is still incomplete and is likely to be supported by ATmega328-based devices (instead of the ATmega168-based ones) in the future.
-* RX3S V2 support NOT DONE YET, but will be next.

 ##FIGHTSTAB FEATURES
 * AUX master gain.
 RX aux channel controls the master gain linearly (1100us-1900us PWM)